District 6 Headquarters

 512-330-0886 - Fax

-Vice President District 6
+Assistant to Vice President

-|Jason Vellmer started his career with SBC in 2000 as a Network Center Technician in St. Louis, MO.
+Jason Vellmer started his career with SBC in 2000 as a Network Center Technician in St. Louis, MO.
 He served as Vice President-ASI in Local 6310 and later in Local 6300, until his appointment to the position of Staff Representative.
 He also served as a Steward, Mobilization Chair, Legislative Chair, Community Services Chair, MPLC Executive Vice President, CWA St. Louis City Council Legislative Coordinator, United Way Campaign Organizer, Jobs with Justice Sustaining Member, and North County Labor Club Board Member.
 Jason comes from a union background.
 His grandfather, James Luetkemeyer, served as a Steward for CWA Local 6310.
 Jason attended college at ITT Technical Institute where he earned a Bachelor’s of Science Degree in Electronic and Telecommunications Engineering and, upon graduation, was awarded Salutatorian.
 Jason gives a special thanks to everyone he served with on the 6310, 6320, and 6300 Executive Boards, and for the support he received in achieving his goals.
 He is strongly committed to the members of CWA and rebuilding the Labor Movement.
 Jason lives in the Kansas City area with his wife, Danielle, and kids; Caleb, Jacob, and Isabella.
-Jason was promoted to Administrative Director effective June 2022.|
+Jason was promoted to Administrative Director effective June 2022.

 Austin, Texas Staff Office